railsware/mailtrap-dotnet/docs/index.md

 <!-- ## Contributing
 We believe in the power of OSS and welcome contribution to the library.
-Please to [Contributing Guide](https://github.com/railsware/mailtrap-dotnet/tree/main?tab=contrib-ov-file#readme) for details. -->
+Please refer to [Contributing Guide](https://github.com/railsware/mailtrap-dotnet/tree/main?tab=contrib-ov-file#readme) for details. -->

 ## License
 Licensed under the [MIT License](https://github.com/railsware/mailtrap-dotnet/tree/main?tab=MIT-1-ov-file#readme).